GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

       ![](./26.png)

-1. Please follow the above step 17 for installing remaining packages.
+1. Please follow the above steps 17 and 18 for installing remaining packages.

 1. Navigate to **Startup.cs** file and add the below line of code in `namespace PictureBot` and comment the particular code as we will need to use them afterwards: